-When musician Anthonie Tonnon started to research the history of Dunedin’s railway system for his new music video, it grew into a consuming, Aotearoa-wide investigation – and the inspiration for the tour that kicks off this week.
+When musician Anthonie Tonnon started to research the history of Dunedin’s railway system for a music video, it grew into a consuming, Aotearoa-wide investigation.

 If you live in a large city with a passenger rail network, a railway underpass will not be a remarkable sight to you.
 But to me, coming across such a structure in my home city, very near where I grew up, was like discovering a piece of a lost civilisation.